 The reverse sear steak starts off slow and steady on the Traeger and finishes with a good sear on the grill.
-The technique yields an evenly cooked and tender piece of meat, a beautifully browned crust, and the most inviting smoky aroma!
-It is probably the only way you want to cook your steak going forward.
+This technique yields an evenly cooked and tender piece of meat, a beautifully browned crust, and the most inviting smoky aroma!

 For many years, I’ve been preparing steaks with different methods over the charcoal grill, gas grill, oven, stovetop, and even sous vide.
 But when I discovered the reverse sear steak on a Traeger smoker, its become my new favorite way of cooking steaks.
 The results are certainly one of the best steaks I’ve made and tasted of my life.